 - Forema (2 locations)

 - Tria – a great place to look for formal dresses

 - 4th and Ocean

 I’d like to take a moment to interrupt this message to bring you a little motherly advice on this subject: Computer issues can be very touchy and extremely stressful.
 Consider Apple Care (if your student has an Apple computer) so they can get technical support at any time.
 In addition, there are a few online backup services that are worth looking into regardless of what type of computer is used.
 They are preset to back up daily and automatically.
-I currently use Mozy to backup my computer and all of my kids’.
+I currently use Mozy to back up my computer and all of my kids’.
 The nominal yearly fee can help avoid the panic that comes along with a crashed computer and a paper that is due the next day.

 When you are first moving your student to UCF, expect that the area will be extremely crowded with parents and their students all vying for the same items.
-While most of the stores are prepared for this onslaught, there are some items they still run out of and some you won’t have realized you need until you get there and actually begin the set up.
-Another consideration is the wait time to pick up your items that you may have pre-ordered.
+While most of the stores are prepared for this onslaught, there are some items they still run out of and some you won’t have realized you need until you get there and actually begin the setup.
+Another consideration is the wait time to pick up the items that you may have pre-ordered.
 It is, as I said, sometimes worth going to the further location to avoid this.